 We purchased our own kits through eMed, and took them with us.
 This process is super easy!
 Download the Navica appwhich is part of Abbott who also makes the testing kits, before you leave the states.
 You will need wifi when testing – we did the tests from our hotel room, 24 hours before flying.
 Launch the app, click I have a test and it will walk you through the simple process.
 The total time was about 18 minutes.
 After you finish they will email you a QR code which you will have to upload to the airline using VeriFLY.
 If you are negative, you can sigh a sign of relief and enjoy your last day feeling like you have been granted this weird super-power.

-I tested POSITIVE (in theory)!!!
-If you are positive, this is where the fun begins.
-Luckily we have not but I researched the heck out of this as I had staff with us and did not want anyone to get stuck without being somewhat “comfortable”.
+I tested POSITIVE (in theory – really didn’t)!!!
+If you test positive, this is where the fun begins.
+Luckily we have not had this happen, but I researched the heck out of this as I had staff with us and did not want anyone to get stuck without being somewhat “comfortable”.
 As well, I know people who have been stuck and they gave me some great advice.
 The number one thing is to have a PLAN!
 You will not be allowed to fly with Covid back into the USA.
 I have heard of people testing positive anywhere from 5 – 30 days after the first test required to head back into the states.
 The CDC recommends 10 days of isolation.
 So have a PLAN!

 Our plan was that if one of us tested positive was to say our good-byes, and the other would fly home.
 Why risk the other person getting sick while in quarantine.
 Of course this will not work if you have children.
 Some countries allow you to find a place to stay, while others do not.
 I found information on the US Embassy site – you have to search within the site.
 Spain was a country that would allow us to find a place.
 We also decided that if one of us had to stay behind, it made more sense to find an apartment that would take us as it would be more comfortable than a hotel room which most likely would only have a bed.
 Unless you can afford a suite at a hotel, then go for it.
 As well, some hotels will offer you a discounted rate, such as in Spain.
 If you tested positive, reach out to your current accommodations and see if they can help you.
 If not, I would contact the US Embassy for assistance.
 I searched for “covid hotels and apartments”, and nothing came up.